thiagomf/Estudos/README.md

 Arc is for managing reference types (classes).
 Value types, such as structs and enums don't use reference counting and are managed differently - they are copied when passed around rather than referenced.

+> Memory for value types is directly allocated where they're defined, making their memory management very efficient.

+> When a value type goes out of scope, Swift automatically deallocates its memory.

+> For instance, when a function finishes executing and its local variables (value types) go out of scope, the memory they were using is automatically deallocated.

 ## Circular Reference or Retain Cycles

-A **circular reference**, also know as a **retain cycle**, occurs when two or more objects hold a strong reference to each other, preventing the system from **deallocating** memory even whem they're no longer needed.
+A **circular reference**, also know as a **retain cycle**, occurs when two or more objects hold a strong reference to each other, preventing the system from **deallocating** memory even when they're no longer needed.
 This situation can happen when using **closures** or when two objects have properties that hold references to each other strongly.

 **Example strong reference:**